The multidisciplinary model

-Audit firms emphasize personal integrity and professional skepticism, and these attributes remain vital.
-But in the new environment, auditors will also need to develop even deeper knowledge of business, a powerful curiosity about technologies and an agile mindset that embraces disruption.
+The personal characteristics audit firms look for in new team members will evolve as well.
+Traditionally, firms have emphasized personal integrity and professional skepticism in audit professionals, and these attributes will undoubtedly remain vital.
+But in the new and fast-developing environment, auditors will also need to develop even deeper knowledge of business, a powerful curiosity about technologies and an agile mindset that embraces disruption.